Nathan22Miles/SileLectionary/Sile/README.md

 # Installing the Lectionary Tool

 1. Download ... and unzip the file into its own directory.
-2. Run ... to install Lua for Windows.
-Lua is the primary language that Sile is written in.
+2. Run LuaFowWindows*.exe to install Lua for Windows.
+  1. Install it in the directory c:\Lua\5.1 (!!!
+Not the default directory that the installer suggests) Lua is the primary language that Sile is written in.
+3. Unzip the IronPython.zip file.
+When you do the "Extract All" remove IronPython from the end the suggested target location (otherwise you will end up with a directory called IronPython containing a single directory also called IronPython )

 # Creating a Lectionary Project in Paratext